alienmaster9/vidtok-vidone-video-chat-using-tokboxs-opentok-api/readme.txt

 To get started with your Vidtok's vid{one} install please use the following instructions.

-1. Upload the `vidone` directory to the `/wp-content/plugins/` directory.
+1. Upload the `vidone plugin` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Register with Vidtok via the vid{one} WordPress settings page.

 == Screenshots ==